Exhibition — Ongoing

 Other stories enter the arts through the diaspora, with Surinamese artists such as Ron Flu, Armand Baag, Erwin de Vries, Ed Hart, Soeki Irodikromo and Quintus Jan Telting, and voices from the Jewish diaspora with the work of Marie-Louise von Motesiczky.

 Travel helped to change the course of art, introducing artists to new materials, techniques and stories.
-During her travels, Batia Suter collects books, integrating them intuitively into a vast installation 12.5 metres long.
+During her travels, Batia Suter collects books, integrating them intuitively into a vast installation 12.5 meters long.

 Ettore Sottsass’ visits to India shape his designs; Sheila Hicks takes inspiration from Latin American textiles, and Sarah Zapata blends Peruvian weaving techniques with traditional American carpet-making processes.
 Japan influences the west and vice versa, visible in the work of American-Japanese designer Isamu Noguchi and the French Charlotte Perriand.